PlatHum/Traxter-Software/README.md

 The name of the repository is an homage to the donor robot who donated its locomotion apparatus so that the TIR-ANT could be built, the Traxter robot.

-This work was developed by Francisco Gonçalves to obtain the Master of Science Degree in Mechanical Engineering at Instituto Superior Técnico of Universidade de Lisboa.

-Licence: **TO BE DETERMINED**

 ## Branches

 This repository contains four branches: